-Refer to the Company's 2022 MD&A available under the Company's profile on SEDAR for a detailed description of the Company's business, including each of its operating segments.
+Refer to the Company's 2023 MD&A available under the Company's profile on SEDAR for a detailed description of the Company's business, including each of its operating segments.

-Principal Market and Distribution
+• Principal Market and Distribution

 The Company produces gold in the form of concentrate and doré bars, which require smelting or refining respectively, to become marketable metal.
 The Company uses the services of a refiner to refine gold doré.
-The refined gold is sold to Newcrest pursuant to the Offtake Agreement.
+The refined gold is sold to Newmont pursuant to the Offtake Agreement.
 See "Material Contracts".
 The Company has also entered into agreements with various smelters internationally for the sale of its gold concentrate.
 Under the Offtake Agreement and the agreements with its smelters, the Company's sales are based on market referenced gold prices in U.S. dollars per ounce during a defined period.
 Due to the availability of alternative refineries and smelters, the Company is not dependent on the services of any one refiner or smelter.
-Total revenues from gold sales in 2022 were approximately \$816 million and in 2021 were approximately \$733 million.
+Total revenues from gold sales, net of treatment and refining charges, in 2023 were approximately \$903 million and in 2022 were approximately \$816 million.

 The gold market is liquid and is traded on a worldwide basis.
-The primary demand for gold is jewelry fabrication, followed by investment and the technology industry and dentistry sectors.
+The primary demand for gold is jewelry fabrication, followed by investment, government central banks, the technology industry and dentistry sectors.
 Demand for and the price of gold is volatile and affected by numerous factors beyond the Company's control.
 See "Risk Factors".
 The price of gold is generally quoted in US dollars.

-Specialized Skill and Knowledge
+• Specialized Skill and Knowledge

 All aspects of Lundin Gold's business require specialized skills and knowledge.
-The Company operates a mine in a remote area of Ecuador, which requires technical expertise in the areas of geology, drilling, Mineral Resource estimation, mine planning and Mineral Reserve estimation, engineering, metallurgical processing, tailings facility management, mine operations and maintenance, environment compliance, construction, procurement, information technology, community and public relations, regulatory compliance, legal and accounting.
+The Company operates a mine in a remote area of Ecuador, which requires technical expertise in the areas of geology, drilling, Mineral Resource estimation, mine planning and Mineral Reserve estimation, engineering, metallurgical processing, tailings facility management, mine operations and maintenance, environment compliance, construction, procurement, information technology, community and public relations, regulatory compliance, legal, tax and accounting.
 In order to attract and retain personnel with such skills and knowledge, the Company maintains competitive remuneration and compensation packages.
 See "Risk Factors".

-Competitive Conditions
+• Competitive Conditions

 The Company enjoys some competitive advantages over other producing gold companies.
-Fruta del Norte is one of the few multi-million-ounce high grade deposits in production in the world.
-In addition, Lundin Gold is in the lower quartile of cost for gold producers currently in production, based on estimated AISC.
+Fruta del Norte is one of the few multi-million ounce high grade deposits in production in the world.
+In addition, Lundin Gold is in the lower quartile of cost for gold producers currently in production, based on estimated AISC per ounce (oz) sold.
 Lundin Gold also has an extensive exploration land package in Ecuador in proximity to Fruta del Norte and is currently conducting exploration activities.

 Nonetheless, the precious metal mineral exploration and mining is competitive.
-The Company competes with numerous other companies, including many large established mining companies having substantial capabilities and greater financial and technical resources than Lundin Gold.
+The Company competes with numerous other companies, including many large established mining companies having substantial capabilities and greater financial and technical resources than Lundin Gold, in the search for and the acquisition of properties that produce, or are capable of producing, gold to enable diversification from its single asset and deliver value to shareholders.
+In addition, Lundin Gold also competes with other companies when sourcing goods and services and supplies used in connection with mining operations, as well as for the recruitment and retention of skilled experienced workers.
 See "Risk Factors".

-Components
+• Components